aminshabani/knowledge_distillation_summary/README.md

 - (19.03.29) [Incremental Learning with Unlabeled Data in the Wild](https://arxiv.org/abs/1903.12648)

->  Instead of using the soft targets of the previous model and the GT label of the new task for training the new model, this paper proposed to use the soft targets of the previous model and a new model which is trained on the new task to train a final model.
+>  This paper proposed to use the soft targets of the previous model and a new model which is trained on the new task to train a final model instead of using the soft targets of the previous model and the GT label of the new task for training the new model, .